Recommended Course of Study & Awards

 St. Maximilian Kolbe Award

-The St. Maximilian Kolbe Award is the highest of our awards, given for the completion of a rigorous, four-year course of study that includes our core classical sequence in theology, literature, and history, as well as four years of math and science, and two years of foreign language.
-Courses taken prior to the 9th grade do not count toward this award.
+The St. Maximilian Kolbe Award is the highest of our awards, given for the completion of a rigorous, four-year course of study that includes our core classical sequence in theology, literature, and history, as well as four years of math and science, and the completion of Latin 2.
+The course of study for this award is outlined below, along with the following requirements:

 St. Ignatius Award